JetSimon/wikibox-toolkit/readme.md

 - Select a range of text and change it's color easily with right click
 - Election map creation tool in the Options menu
 - Automatically calculate the popular vote, seat total, and percentage for an election map
+  - Sliders for each state to set how split the vote was, adjust popular vote percentage accordingly.
 - Save and load map SVG files to edit later

 **TODO**

 - Add ability to split the vote in a state in election map creation tool
 - Add custom colors to right click menu
-- Add sliders for each state to set how split the vote was, adjust percentage accordingly.

 ## How to install